SCons/scons/src/engine/SCons/EnvironmentValues.md

     * Strings which will be evaluated
       * $AA='${B.absdir}'
       * $BB="${if A=='zz' then 'XXX'}"
+  * We never cache evaluated special variables (See above..
+TARGET..etc).
+But we can cache the rest of such command lines subject to limitations below.
+  * All caching is lists of tokens (both string and as yet unconverted).
+Flattened?

 # subst() Functionality
   * Each evaluation can yield one or more (in a list or dictionary) of the following